jamesheald/COIN/README.md

-xSamp            % state sampled on current trial (to update the sufficient statistics for the bias parameter in each context) xSampOld         % states sampled on current trial (to update the sufficient statistics for the retention and drift parameters in each context) yHat             % average predicted state feedback (average across contexts and particles) yPred            % mean of the predictive distribution of the state feedback in each context yPredMarg        % predicted state feedback (marginal distribution, discretised)
+xSamp            % state sampled on current trial (to update the sufficient statistics for the bias parameter in each context) xSampOld         % states sampled on current trial (to update the sufficient statistics for the retention and drift parameters in each context) yHat             % average predicted state feedback (average across contexts and particles)
+<b>yPred            % mean of the predictive distribution of the state feedback in each context</b>
+yPredMarg        % predicted state feedback (marginal distribution, discretised)
 </pre>